Richmond Hockey Club

 Richmond Hockey Club is a field hockey club based in Richmond, London, England.
 It was established in 1874.
-The men's 1st XI play will play in the Premier Division of the Men's England Hockey League having won the East Conference title in 2022/23 and following that up with the Division 1 South title in 2023/24.
+The men's 1st XI played in the Premier Division of the Men's England Hockey League in 2024/25 having won the East Conference title in 2022/23 and following that up with the Division 1 South title in 2023/24.
+In the coming Season 2026/27 they will play in Division 1 South.
+The Mens 2nd XI have been promoted from the London Premier League and will play in the Men's England Hockey League Conference East Division in 2026/27.
+The Womens 1st XI were also promoted and will play in London League Division 1 in 2026/27.